-- “Simple Log Review Checklist Released!” is often at the top of this list – the checklist is still a very useful tool for many people.
-“On Free Log Management Tools” is a companion to the checklist (updated version) [101 pageviews]
+- “Simple Log Review Checklist Released!” is often at the top of this list – this aging checklist is still a very useful tool for many people.
+“On Free Log Management Tools” is a companion to the checklist (updated version)

 - My classic PCI DSS Log Review series is always popular!
-The series of 18 posts cover a comprehensive log review approach (OK for PCI DSS 3.1 as well), useful for building log review processes and procedures , whether regulatory or not.
-It is also described in more detail in our Log Management book and mentioned in our PCI book (just out in its 4th edition!)
-[95+ pageviews to the main tag]
+The series of 18 posts cover a comprehensive log review approach (OK for PCI DSS 3+ as well), useful for building log review processes and procedures , whether regulatory or not.
+It is also described in more detail in our Log Management book and mentioned in our PCI book (now in its 4th edition!)

-- “SIEM Resourcing or How Much the Friggin’ Thing Would REALLY Cost Me?” is a quick framework for assessing the SIEM project (well, a program, really) costs at an organization (much more details on this here in this paper).
-[94 pageviews]
+- “SIEM Resourcing or How Much the Friggin’ Thing Would REALLY Cost Me?” is a quick framework for assessing the costs of a SIEM project (well, a program, really) at an organization (much more details on this here in this paper).

 - On Tanks vs Tractors